sudheerj/javascript-interview-questions/README.md

 435. ### What is throttling?

-     Throttling is a technique used to limit the execution of an event handler function, even when this event triggers continuously due to user actions.
-The common use cases are browser resizing, window scrolling etc.
+     Throttling is a technique used to limit the execution of an event handler function in a given period of time, even when this event triggers continuously due to user actions.
+The common use cases are browser resizing, window scrolling, mouse movements etc.

      The below example creates a throttle function to reduce the number of events for each pixel change and trigger scroll event for each 100ms except for the first event.